How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Reflexivity and real-time quantum dynamics

 So, the new Hamiltonian in the moving reference frame is $H_\ell = H_{s, \ell}+H_{a,\ell}/i$, with $H_{s,\ell} = -(\hbar^2/2m)\partial^2/\partial x^2$ and $H_{a,\ell} = \hbar v \partial / \partial x$, which according to Eqs.~\eqref{em:vN-1} and \eqref{em:vN-2} yields \BE \Delta P_\ell - \epsilon [J_{a, \ell} , P_\ell] &=& -\epsilon[J_{s, \ell}, P^T_\ell], \\ \Delta P^T_\ell - \epsilon [J_{a, \ell}, P^T_\ell] &=& \epsilon [J_{s, \ell}, P_\ell], \EE where we have moved the term containing $J_{a,\ell}$ to the left hand side.
 Here $J_{s, \ell}=-H_{s,\ell}/\hbar$, $J_{a, \ell} = -H_{a,\ell}/\hbar $, and $\rho_\ell = (P_\ell + P_\ell^T)/2 + (P_\ell - P_\ell^T)/2i$.

+The commutators in the left-hand side of Eqs.~\eqref{em:free1PPa} and \eqref{em:free1PPb} here arise from a change of reference frame.
+The similarity between Eqs.~\eqref{em:free1PPa} and \eqref{em:free1PPb} and the general von Neumann equations, Eqs.~\eqref{em:vN-1} and \eqref{em:vN-2}, suggests that the latter have the structure of a reflexive coupling between two (sets of) observers, combined with something that looks like a reference frame that moves relative to the observers involved in the reflexive coupling.

+Now, consider two mirrors involved in a reflexive coupling.
+If in some frame of reference $L$ the two mirrors are moving with the same velocity, $\bv$, they will reflect each other as being static---this is a simple instance of Galilean relativity.
+So, to determine what the mirrors reflect from the perspective of the reference frame $L$, we first have to remove the motion of the mirrors relative to $L$.
+The two mirrors cannot reflect the motion associated to $\bv$ because that motion is common to both mirrors in the sense that, from the perspective of $L$, they both move with the same velocity $\bv$.
+In other words, mirrors involved in a reflexive coupling only reflect changes relative to each other.

-This situation is analogous to mirror's property {\bf M6} since the anti-symmetric term here arises from a change of reference frame.
-The commutators in the left-hand side of Eqs.~\eqref{em:free1PPa} and \eqref{em:free1PPb} could be considered as removing the motion common to the two observers in the reflexive coupling as well as to the object being observed.
-In this sense they are analogous to the term $v_{C|W}$ in Eqs.~\eqref{em:vA|C} and \eqref{em:vB|C}.
-We can capture this intuition in the following observer's property (see mirror's property {\bf M6}): \begin{quote} {\bf O9.
-Observers involved in a reflexive coupling can only experience relative changes:} Two (sets of) observers involved in a reflexive coupling cannot observe the part characterized by $J_{a,\ell}$, since this only exists relative to an observer external to them.
+Similarly, we conjecture that the commutators in the left-hand side of Eqs.~\eqref{em:free1PPa} and \eqref{em:free1PPb} could be considered as removing the changes that are common to the two observers in the reflexive coupling, changes that, as in the example of the quantum free particle discussed here, could arise due to the motion of the frame of reference.
+We can capture this intuition in the following conjecture or observer's property: \begin{quote} {\bf O9.
+Observers involved in a reflexive coupling can only experience relative changes:} Two (sets of) observers involved in a reflexive coupling cannot observe the part characterized by $J_{a,\ell}$, since this refers to changes that are common to both observers---these changes could arise due to a change of frame of reference.
 So, when performing the reflexive coupling associated to a general dynamical matrix $J_\ell= J_{s, \ell} + J_{a, \ell}$, we first have to subtract the anti-symmetric part, precisely as in Eqs.~\eqref{em:free1PPa} and \eqref{em:free1PPb}. \end{quote}